 First log in and visit the Course Outline page (with the launch buttons).
 Then click the green padlock at the far left of Chrome's address bar and check for Flash in the drop-down menu.
 Make sure it says "Always Allow on this site" then refresh the Course Outline page in your browser.
 If you don't see Flash listed, click Site Settings in the drop-down menu, find & allow Flash from the Settings page, and then refresh the Course Outline page in your browser.

 Click the menu button in the top right, then select “Add-ons”, and then click “Plugins” in the sidebar.
 Locate “Shockwave Flash” in the list, then click the drop-down box to the right of it and select “Ask to Activate”.
 Now visit your course page and launch the course module containing Flash content.
 When the pop-up loads you’ll see a lego-like "plugin" icon appear in the left of the address bar.
 Click it and select “Allow and Remember” to permanently give go.bluevolt.com the ability to run necessary Flash content.

 - Enable Flash in Edge:

 Click the "..." button to access the Edge menu, then select the "Settings" menu item.
 Scroll down to the Advanced Settings section and click the View advanced settings button.
 Locate the Use Adobe Flash Player section and toggle the switch on to enable Adobe Flash Player.
 Close the settings and refresh your course page.
 When you launch your course module, Edge should ask if you would like to allow it to run Flash.
 If you have previously closed (or missed!) this prompt without making a choice to allow it or not, then the Flash content on that web page is blocked.
-When that happens, you see a particular icon in Microsoft Edge’s address bar.
-It looks like a piece of a puzzle, and it is highlighted in the screenshot below:
+When that happens, you see a puzzle piece as in the screenshot below: